Skip to main content

 Notes:

-• Use commas and no spaces if locations are in list form in a polling source.
+• Use commas and no spaces if locations are in list form in a data source.
 For example: "country,city,country" or "radius:XY,country,city,country"

 • The default unit of distance is miles.
 To set a radius in kilometers, add "km" after the number (e.g., radius:10km).